HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 **font-size**: Integer - // Set font size (in points) of p, div, and span tags.
 **imageFloat**: String - // Accepts valid CSS float options, such as 'left' or 'right'.
 Will inject a style into the content before rendering.
 **imageMargin**: String - // Accepts 4 CSV values representing pixel sizes of margin similar to CSS.
 Default format is 'north,east,south,west' - for example '0,10,10,0' would put a 10 pixel margin on the right and bottom sides of an image.
 Will inject a style into the content before rendering.
-**autoplay**: Boolean - // If content is a video, the embeded video will auto play when loaded.
+**autoplay**: Boolean - // If content is a video, the embedded video will auto play when loaded.
 **rel**: Boolean - // If content is a video, related items will be shown at the end of playback.

 **Example:**